DFG GE 1920/4-1; BMBF Project TRAIN-STIM

 The preservation of speech comprehension in difficult listening conditions is one of the greatest challenges of healthy aging.
 Deficits in speech comprehension can occur already at middle age and cause significant impairments in professional and private life.
 Our group investigates the sources of age-related difficulties in speech perception in realistic complex experimental environments using modern neurophysiological methods.
 The aim is to detect the neural basis of successful speech perception in younger and older adults and to identify potential factors influencing these processes.
 A major focus here is the elucidation of the neurophysiological backgrounds of the interindividual differences in performance when listening in complex acoustic environments.
 The results of our work will be used to develop and evaluate methods for improving speech comprehension in older age.

 The DFG project ‘Auditory scene analysis and focusing of attention in speech perception during complex dynamic listening situations in younger and older adults’ investigates speech perception in realistic listening scenarios, focusing on the critical role of changes in auditory scenery.
-We expect that age-related increases in ‘switch costs’ of re-orienting and re-focusing of attention contribute to deficits in speech comprehension of older adults.
+We are especially interested in effects of audio-visual speech on re-orienting and re-focusing of attention in “cocktailparty” situations.

 - Klatt, L.-I., Getzmann, S. & Schneider, D. (2018).
 The contribution of selective spatial attention to sound detection and sound localization: evidence from event-related potentials and lateralized alpha oscillations.
-Biological Psychology.
+Biological Psychology, 138, 133-145.

 - Lewald, J., Schlüter, M.-C. & Getzmann, S. (2018).
 Cortical processing of location changes in a “cocktail-party” situation: Spatial oddball effects on electrophysiological correlates of auditory selective attention.
 Hearing Research, 365, 49-61.